pingzhao5013/test2/readme.txt

 Git tracks changes of all files.
 Here is a new testing-- adding a new line.
 Creating a new branch is quick and simple.

+now here is a new dev testing --on-off merge.